 As a result of the statewide updated hurricane evacuation modeling conducted by the State of Florida, the Hurricane Evacuation Clearance Time Memorandum of Understanding (HEM MOU) (PDF) was executed by Monroe County and its municipalities, Emergency Management, and the Florida Department of Economic Opportunity on August 2, 2012.
 Through the 2010 TIME Model, it was determined that there was available capacity in the evacuation time to allow limited new residential growth, resulting in the allocation of new residential units throughout Monroe County.
 In the 2013 legislative session, the rule to allow new residential growth in the Florida Keys was ratified by the Florida Land and Water Adjudicatory Commission.
 As a result, the City of Key West was granted 91 new residential dwellings, units-including market-rate, affordable, and transient housing, for allocation annually through July 2023.

 City Comprehensive Plan

-In March 2013, the Key West City Commission adopted amendments to the City’s Comprehensive Plan that included goals, objectives, and policies for how the new dwelling units are to be awarded through the BPAS (City Ordinance No. 13-04).
+In March 2013, the Key West City Commission adopted amendments to the City's Comprehensive Plan that included goals, objectives, and policies for how the new dwelling units will be awarded through the BPAS (City Ordinance No. 13-04).
 In November 2013, the City Commission adopted amendments to the Land Development Regulations (LDRs) (City Ordinance No. 13-19).
-The amended LDRs implement the new BPAS application procedures and construction requirements, with a heavy emphasis on green building, sustainable development, and anticipating climate change.
+The amended LDRs implement the new BPAS application procedures and construction requirements, emphasizing green building, sustainable development, and anticipating climate change.
 Key West is the first local government in the Florida Keys to adopt such policies in its BPAS.